devuri/wpframework/documentation/src/reference/app-component.md

 ### Constructor
 The constructor (`__construct`) method is invoked with the application path, configuration directory, and an optional configuration filename.
 This method performs the following actions:
 - Initializes the `Setup` object to manage environment variables and configurations.
-- Loads the application configuration from the specified file, validating its structure as an associative array.
+- Loads the application [configuration options](../reference/configuration) from the specified file, validating its structure as an associative array.
 - Sets up error handling based on the application's running environment and specified error handler configurations.

 ### Kernel Initialization